sqz-xy/gad-sdk/README.md

 Users can also build the SDK from source, using the following instructions:

 1. Clone the repository onto the PC.
-2. cd gad-sdk/build
+2. cd oxts-sdk/build
 3. cmake ..
 4. make

+Building the SDK will install it (TBC)...

 ## Examples

 The SDK contains a number of examples to demonstrate Generic Aiding and NCom decoding in action.
+These are contained in the /examples directory.

 ...